Perinatology.com Calculator

 Doppler references

 Drukker L, Staines-Urias E, Villar J, et al. International gestational age-specific centiles for umbilical artery Doppler indices: a longitudinal prospective cohort study of the INTERGROWTH-21st Project.
 Am J Obstet Gynecol.
 2020;222:602.e1-15.
 PubMed: PMID: 31954701.
-This is the current backbone for UA PI gestational-age centiles and z-scores in this build.
+This is the current backbone for UA PI gestational-age centiles and z-scores.

 Acharya G, Wilsgaard T, Berntsen GK, Maltau JM, Kiserud T. Reference ranges for serial measurements of umbilical artery Doppler indices in the second half of pregnancy.
 Am J Obstet Gynecol.
 2005;192:937-944.
 PubMed: PMID: 15746695.